Bagpat district

-Bagpat district is one of the 75 districts of the Indian state of Uttar Pradesh with headquarters at the town of Baghpat.
+Bagpat district, also spelled as Baghpat district, is one of the 75 districts of the Indian state of Uttar Pradesh, with headquarters at the town of Baghpat.
+It is within the National Capital Region.
+Created in 1997, the district has an area of 1321 sqkm.
+Baghpat has a population of 1,303,048 as of 2011 census.

 History

 Baghpat city, after which the district takes its name, derives its name either from vyagprastha ("land of tigers") or from vakyaprasth ("place for delivering speeches"). the city was finally named Baghpat, or Bagpat, during the Mughal era.
 Starting from a small commercial center known as the Mandi, the city grew in importance after the 1857 mutiny and became the headquarters of Baghpat tehsil.
+Baghpat has a rich historical significance, particularly in the context of India's struggle for independence.
+The district provided shelter to several key freedom fighters.
+Notably, Chandrashekhar Azad sought refuge in Baghpat after the Kakori Train Action, a significant event in the Indian independence movement.
+Additionally, Subhas Chandra Bose visited Baraut city of Baghpat district in his efforts to recruit new members for his army, the Indian National Army (INA), during his fight against British colonial rule.

-Baghpat district was created in the year September 1997 and named after the erstwhile Baghpat tehsil of Meerut district.
+Baghpat district was created on 17 September 1997 and named after the erstwhile Baghpat tehsil of Meerut district.

 Geography

 The district has an area of 1321 sqkm.
 Baghpat town lies on the east bank of the Yamuna River and is within the National Capital Region.